Motorcycle Accidents and Challenging Findings of Fault

 There is a widely-held assumption that investigating police officers are the ones who determine fault following a Boston motorcycle accident.

-However, at The Law Offices of Jeffrey S. Glassman, we recognize it is in fact the auto insurance company that determines who was responsible.
+However, we recognize it is, in fact, the auto insurance company that determines who is responsible.
 If there is a dispute as to the finding of fault, the case may go to court, where the issue will be ultimately weighed by a judge or jury.

 The citation issued by a local or state law enforcement officer is considered to be one of the many pieces of evidence collected by auto insurers in reaching their conclusions.
 Certainly, challenging those reports can be a key piece of successfully disputing an unfavorable fault-finding by insurance companies.
 But the process usually involves a much broader legal strategy, which is why it’s important to have a legal team with extensive experience.